 The papers submitted for publication should be original, previously unpublished work not currently under review by other publishers.
 The papers can be presented in Russian, Bulgarian or English.

 The papers are published free of cost.
 All rights are reserved by the authors of the publications in the Scientific Journal.
 The author agrees not to publish the paper prior to its publication by the Publisher.

 The Scientific Journal is available in electronic format as a PDF document free of charge.

 The journal is published four times per year: March 30, June 30, September 30 and December 30.
 The papers are accepted until the 15th of March, June, September and December.

 Page size: A4.

 Line spacing: single.

 Margins: top and bottom – 2.5 cm, left and right – 2.5 cm.

 FORMATTING REQUIREMENTS FOR THE PAPERS

 - If the article is written in Russian, then in Russian should be stated the author’s surname, name, position, title, academic degree; full name of the organization; country, city; e-mail address, the title of the article, abstract, keywords, after the same information should be stated in English.
 The Universal Decimal Classification (UDC) of the article should be also included.
-For example: